pawelc/docs/toread_prob.md

-Learning Structured Prediction Models A Large Margin On the mathematical foundations of theoretical statistics Philosophy and the practice of Bayesian statistics
+Learning Structured Prediction Models A Large Margin On the mathematical foundations of theoretical statistics Philosophy and the practice of Bayesian statistics Statistical Inference
+Probability and Measure
+Density Estimation for Statistics and Data Analysis Pattern Classification
+Probabilistic graphical models principles and techniques Copula Theory and its Applications
+Learning mixtures of spherical Gaussians: moment methods and spectral decompositions Some methods of constructing multivariate distributions